Understanding and Building Your Credit

 Build emergency savings to avoid future credit issues

-How an Auto Loan Helps Rebuild Credit
+How an Auto Loan Can Affect Credit

 Provides transportation to maintain employment and income